benders5e/benders5e/firebender.md

 At 5th level, you specialize in one of the following types of firebending: advanced firebending, energy reading, or combustionbending.
 Your abilities are described in the specialization section at the end of this class description.

 ### Firestep
-At 6th level, you can use flame jets to propel yourself through the air during your turn.
+When you reach 6th level, you can use flame jets to propel yourself through the air during your turn.
 You use your normal speed and movement when you fire-step and you must end your turn on the ground.

 ### Fierce Fighter
-At 7th level, when you roll a 1 or 2 on a damage die for a basic firebending attack, you can reroll the damage.
+At 6th level, when you roll a 1 or 2 on a damage die for a basic firebending attack, you can reroll the damage.
 You must use the new roll.
 This ability does not apply to additional damage dice beyond the "bending" die listed in the table (e.g. Colorful Flame damage).

 ### Lightning Redirection